Atikas/OpenBLDCData/README.md

 Recommended citation:

 > Robertas Uselis.
-Open DATA.
+Open BLDC Motor Test-Bench Dataset for Vibration and Current Analysis.
 2026. https://github.com/Atikas/OpenData.
 > License: CC BY 4.0.

 If you modify the data, indicate that changes were made.